aajonusnet/aajonusnet/md/QNA/Q&A Of May 7, 2006.md

 Q: [unintelligible]

 A: What it means is just like with kefir or yogurt, they put a bacteria in it that favors sweetness.
 See, you have three bacterias.
 You have one that digests the sugar, which is acidophilus.
-And you have bulgarius, which digests the protein.
+And you have bulgaricus, which digests the protein.
 And coccus.
-Excuse me, bulgarias digests the fats, coccus digests the protein.
-Bulgarius has a tendency to lead.
+Excuse me, bulgaricus digests the fats, coccus digests the protein.
+Bulgaricus has a tendency to lead.
 And when it leads, it makes everything bitter and sour, because it breaks up fat.
-If you put honey in it or a culture in it that favors the acidophilus, then the acidophilus thrives more than the bulgarius.
+If you put honey in it or a culture in it that favors the acidophilus, then the acidophilus thrives more than the bulgaricus.
 So it makes a sweeter product, soured product.

 Q: What does buttermilk mean?